tlswg/tls-key-update/draft-tschofenig-tls-extended-key-update.md

 First, support for the functionality in this specification is negotiated in the ClientHello and the EncryptedExtensions messages.
 Then, the ExtendedKeyUpdate exchange is sent to update the application traffic secrets.
-Send and receive keys are derived from independent traffic secrets, retaining the receive traffic secret does not threaten the forward secrecy of data sent before the sender changed keys.

 ~~~
        Client                                           Server